-On the right of this flag, click on the drop-down menu and switch it to Enabled.
+On the right of this flag, click on the drop-down menu and switch it to Disabled.

-Similarly, go to the address bar and enable the followings flags one by one:
+Similarly, go to the address bar and disable the followings flags one by one:

 Then click on the Restart button.
 This will take effect on the changes when you restart the browser.